Customer referrals are undoubtedly one of the most effective methods of generating new opportunities.

 Buyers remorse can creep in post purchase and asking for a referral at the same time as asking for payment can create a conflict of emotions.

 Try and gauge the moment of greatest positive sentiment and excitement.
-When you’re most confident you’ve reached the pinnacle, its time to dive in for the referral.
+When you’re there, its time to strike whilst the iron’s hot and get the referral.

 Engage Existing Customers